infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 1. `onPress` for the `BottomSheetBackdrop`
 2. Within the `dismissOptions` function before dismissal

-Add an onDissmis prop to the `BottomSheetFlatList` that calls the `dismissOptions` function to handle the clear on drag close.
+Add an onDismiss prop to the `BottomSheetFlatList` that calls the `dismissOptions` function to handle the clear on drag close.

 #### Dismiss the keyboard when opening the `BottomSheetModal`